George Owen Mackie: Career

 Mackie worked on jellyfish and other marine invertebrates, exploring the role of excitable epithelia as signalling pathways and analysing the neuromuscular basis of behaviour.
-He and Robert Meech discovered axons in Aglantha that conduct two sorts of action potential: sodium-based in fast swimming, calcium-based in slow.
+He and Robert Meech discovered axons in Aglantha that conduct two sorts of action potential: sodium-based in fast swimming and calcium-based in slow.
 With Sally Leys he found that hexactinellid sponges conduct electrical impulses throughout their bodies, regulating the activity of the flagella that produce the feeding current.